rabanti-github/PicoXLSX/README.md

 ![PicoXLSX](https://rabanti-github.github.io/PicoXLSX/icons/PicoXLSX.png)

-PicoXLSX is a small .NET / C# library to create XLSX files (Microsoft Excel 2007 or newer) in an easy and native way
+PicoXLSX is a small .NET library written in C#, to create Microsoft Excel files in the XLSX format (Microsoft Excel 2007 or newer) in an easy and native way
 * **No dependencies** (\*
  * No need for an installation of Microsoft Office
  * No need for Office interop libraries